oernster/3D-printing-info/3d-printing-tools.md

 Nozzle Clean Drill Bits Kit: https://www.amazon.com/dp/B0919YYGT9/

-### If you're in the US then just search the same product names on amazon.com or the smile variant of Amazon for your charity of choice if you're a nice person with no real effort.
+### If you're in the US then just search the same product names on amazon.com or the smile variant of Amazon for your charity of choice if you're a nice person for no extra effort.